 Understanding your car insurance company’s responsibilities is important in determining if you are a victim of bad faith.
 While these specific obligations vary from person to person depending upon policy and coverage, your insurance company is required to investigate and resolve your claims fairly and reasonably.

-Additionally, many auto insurance policies require the insurer to pay for the damage to your vehicle, which they must also do in good faith.
-If you have “medical payments” coverage, your insurer must pay medical bills from your accident fairly under the terms of your policy.
-Your insurance company must also protect you from third party lawsuits.
-This may include paying out compensation for medical bills, property damage, and other expenses related to an accident that you cause.
+Additionally, many auto insurance policies require the insurer to pay for the damage to your vehicle.
+And, if you have “medical payments” coverage, your insurer must pay medical bills from your accident as determined by the terms of your policy.
+Your insurance company must also protect you from third-party lawsuits.
+This may include providing compensation for medical bills, property damage, and other expenses related to an at fault accident.